vickris/chuck/README.md

 # Chuck
 Chuck is a coding test to show some understanding of how to build a backend.
 It fetches jokes from the Chuck Norris Joke API.
-This was a take home assignment and I landed the job.
-It said to do it in four hours but I could take as long as I wanted.
-I took ten hours to make sure it was complete and relatively polished.

 ## Brief
 We want you to build an application in Elixir that will: Display a list of jokes from the Chuck Norris API